bbetulkaya/3DWeb-Projects/README.md

 ## 📄 License

 This repository is licensed under the [MIT License](/LICENSE).
-Feel free to use the code and projects as you see fit, but please give credit if you use them in your own work.
+Feel free to use the code and projects as you see fit, but please give credit if you use them in your work.

 ## 📣 Feedback and Support

-If you have any questions, suggestions, or need support related to this repository, feel free to create an issue or reach out to us via my social accounts.
+If you have any questions, or suggestions, or need support related to this repository, feel free to create an issue or reach out to us via my social accounts.

 Happy learning and coding! 🚀